seananderson/metafolio/inst/ms/ms.md

 management aims to ensure stability over environmental variability (risk), and increase population abundance (return).
-Different scenarios may suggest different desired tradeoffs between the two.
+Different scenarios may suggest different desired trade-offs between the two.
 For example, a manager with a healthy population might prioritize short-term stability, while a manager with an endangered population might try to balance the two,